piroor/tiny-esm-test-runner/README.md

 import { assert } from 'tiny-esm-test-runner';
 const { is, isNot, ok, ng } = assert;

+// Function (both sync and async) exported with the name "setUp" is
+// automatically detected as the common setup for each test.
+// This is optional.
+export function setUp() {
+  // common setup process
+}

+// Function (both sync and async) exported with the name "tearDown" is
+// automatically detected as the common teardown for each test.
+// This is optional.
+export function tearDown() {
+  // common teardown process
+}

+// Function (both sync and async) exported with the name "shutDown" is
+// automatically detected as the finalization process for all tests.
+// This is optional.
+export function shutDown() {
+  // the finalization process
+}

-// Exported functions (both sync and async) starting with the term "test" are
+// All functions (both sync and async) exported with a name starting
-// automatically detected as tests. export function testSuccess() {
+// with the prefix "test" are automatically detected as tests. export function testSuccess() {
   const expected = 'AAA';
   const actual = 'aaa'.toUpperCase();